FORGE: Forming Semantic Identifiers for Generative Retrieval in Industrial Datasets: Introduction

-As depicted in Figure~\ref{fig: diagram}(c), the tokenization process for SIDs typically follows an encoder-quantization framework: an encoder for extracting semantic features from raw multimodal data and another quantization module~\citep{esser2021taming,lee2022autoregressive} for SID encoding, separately~\citep{zheng2024adapting}.
-These compact yet semantically rich identifiers are subsequently used by downstream retrieval models during task-specific training.
-Despite their promising results on real-world datasets~\citep{wang2024enhanced,liu2025generative,ju2025generative}, they still have the following challenges that hinder the development of this field:
+As depicted in Figure~\ref{fig: diagram}(c), the construction process for SIDs typically follows an encoder-quantization framework: an encoder for extracting semantic features from raw multimodal data and another quantization module~\cite{esser2021taming,lee2022autoregressive} for SID encoding, separately~\cite{zheng2024adapting}.
+These compact yet semantically rich identifiers subsequently remain unchanged and are used by downstream retrieval models during task-specific training.
+Despite their promising results on real-world datasets~\cite{liu2025generative,ju2025generative}, they still have the following challenges that hinder the development of this field: \textbf{\romannumeral1) Neglect of strategy selection for SID construction}.
+Even if SID serves as the foundation for the retrieval task~\cite{yang2024unifying,ju2025generative}, useful insights around the design choices for it are typically not well-discussed in previous literature, making it complicated for researchers to select an optimal configuration. \textbf{\romannumeral2) Inefficient enumeration for a better SID configuration}.
+Recent works assess the quality of SIDs through time-consuming GR training~\cite{ju2025generative}, which is computationally expensive for large-scale applications.
+This highlights a critical need for direct metrics with convenient evaluations of SIDs.